garyttierney/poe-superfilter/README.md

 written in the extended syntax down to a pure loot filter that can be used in the game.

+**You can download the current version on the [releases page](https://github.com/skaufhold/poe-superfilter/releases) of this repository.**

 # Syntax